Advisory Group on increasing access to Radiotherapy Technology in low and middle income countries (AGaRT)

-To address the lack of radiotherapy services in LMI countries, the IAEA established an Advisory Group on increasing access to Radiotherapy Technology in low and middle income countries (AGaRT) in 2009 under PACT, with the technical support of the IAEA's Division of Human Health and Division of Radiation, Transport and Waste Safety.
+To help turn this issue around, the IAEA, through PACT, established the “Advisory Group on increasing access to Radiotherapy Technology in low and middle income countries” (AGaRT) in 2009, with the technical support of the IAEA's Division of Human Health (NAHU) and Division of Radiation, Transport and Waste Safety (NSRW).

-AGaRT provides an unprecedented platform to:
+During its first five years, AGaRT provided an unprecedented platform to:

-- Identify gaps in the accessibility of radiotherapy services and the limitations in the delivery, operation and maintenance of radiotherapy equipment in LMICs;
+- Identify gaps in the accessibility of radiotherapy services and the limitations in the delivery, operation and maintenance of radiotherapy equipment in LMICs.

-- Review and recommend criteria for radiotherapy equipment that is affordable, effective and appropriate for the conditions of LMICs;
+- Review and recommend criteria for radiotherapy equipment that is affordable, effective and appropriate for the conditions of LMICs.

 - Review and recommend minimum requirements to operate a radiotherapy facility safely and ensure its sustainability in LMICs.